 When your work gets the best of you, it’s easy to let other areas slip.

 We all have a list of things we’d love to do at some point in our lives.
-But how many of those bucket list items have you planned to do?
+But how many of those items have you planned to do?

 At some point, there won’t be ‘time’, or you won’t have the energy or health.

-Imagine how you’ll feel this time next year knowing you achieved some life goals?
+Imagine how you’ll feel this time next year, knowing you achieved some life dreams?

 Best of all, with these checked off, as well as a host of incredible memories, you’ll also create space to add new experiences and adventures to your bucket list.

-[Need the inspiration to add to your Bucket List?
+[Need the inspiration to add to your Live List?
 We’ve got you covered with these 103 ideas.]

 Life is unpredictable!
 You never quite know what’s around the corner.
 Your best-laid plans can face disruption - even if you write them into your planner.